 Arthur L. Rebell has served as a director of the Company since July 1996.
-Mr. Rebell has been a Professor of Mergers & Acquisitions at New York University's Stern Graduate School of Business since 1996 and has served as a Managing Director of Highview Capital since February 1997.
-Prior thereto, he served as a Managing Director of Schroder Wertheim & Co.
+Mr. Rebell has been a Managing Director of Strategic Management Company LLC since November 1997.
+He served as a Managing Director of Highview Capital Corporation from February 1997 to July 1997 and was a Professor of Mergers & Acquisitions at New York University's Stern Graduate School of Business from 1996 to 1998.
+Prior to February 1997, he served as a Managing Director of Schroder & Co.
 Inc. for more than five years.